roberth26/recommerce/README.md

 I'm a huge fan of point-free, functional style programming.
 I love to use `lodash/fp` to compose functions point-free.
 Even though I've used `redux-saga` religiously for the last three years, I wanted to try out `redux-observable` because of the point-free functional style of `rxjs`.
 I can't map (pun) most of my saga recipes into `rxjs` yet, but I enjoy this style much more.
 Experts, please let me know if I can improve any of the epics!

 ### Container Components
 I tend to decouple presentational components (I'll refer to them as components) from their redux-connected versions (containers).
 This seperation encourages building a more flexible and futureproof&trade; component API.
 Component's don't need to understand redux actions, dispatches, or generally their context within an app.
 Instead they offer delegation callbacks like `renderProduct`, and semantic, flexible event callbacks like `onOrderDelete`.
 All the `<OrderDetail />` component wishes to express is the User's intent to delete an order.
-A container composed around this component can dispatch `DELETE_ORDER` when the underlying component calls its `onOrderDelete`.
+A container composed around this component can dispatch `ORDER_DELETE_REQUESTED` when the underlying component calls its `onOrderDelete`.
 The container is coupled to the application's state tree, selectors, actions, and maybe more.
 The component, on the other hand, is only coupled to the `Order` interface, and can be reused in other apps.

 In recommerce, modules are completely decoupled.
 For instance, `<OrderDetail />` delegates the rendering of products (`renderProduct`) to its parent/caller.
 The various modules define components dedicated to rendering their respespective entity (and no others), and the `/app` module builds containers around those components.
 Since these modules do not depend on the `/app` module (only the reverse is true), then only `/app` builds containers.
 Containers are coupled to the redux store, and only `/app` is aware of the store.